 - Top shares for 2019

-Alan Oscroft owns shares of Lloyds Banking Group.
-The Motley Fool UK owns shares of and has recommended Unilever.
-The Motley Fool UK has recommended Diageo, Lloyds Banking Group, and Tesco.
+conorcoyle has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Tesco.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2019